Section 1 Chapter 01

 She removed her finger from the trigger.
 She turned off the safety switch.
 She stared at the gun after.

 Jessica looked startled.
-She juggled with the gun before dropping it.
-I was startled as well.
-Gunshots are really loud.
+She juggled with the gun twice before dropping it.
+I was startled as well, but I was mainly focused on the people outside this room—gunshots are really loud.
+Like, really loud.
 There is no way my parents did not hear that.
 We were gonna be in so much trouble.

 Then I noticed the pain in my leg.
 Then I looked down and saw the blood.
-I fell down and squeezed my thigh.
-I still hadn’t fully register that I had been shot – I was in so much pain.
+I immediately fell down and began to squeeze my thigh.
+I still hadn’t fully registered that I had been shot – I was in too much pain.

 “What did you do?!” he yelled at Jessica.
 She didn’t respond.

-“Were you standing up when you were shot?” someone asked.
-That someone was my dad.
+“Were you standing up when you were shot?” my dad asked.
 I didn’t respond.
-I barely realized that he was there.
+He pushed my arms away from my wound.
+I barely registered that he was there.
 I started to cry.
-I tried to curl up and hold my leg, but my dad forced my to lie down.
+I tried to curl back up and hold my leg, but my dad pushed me back down with ten times my strength.

 “Were you standing up?” he asked louder.